GizerInc/crowdsale/dev-tests/README.md

 # GZR development tests

+These test were done with GizerToken.sol [53b27da] which is now deprecated.

+The contract actually used for the presale is GizerTokenPresale.sol [f87711b].

+There will be a new contract for the ICO.

+## Test details

 1 - Basic tests: wallet change, whitelist and ICO date change functions

 2 - Crowdsale fail